opnfv/functest/docs/userguide/index.rst

 Security Scanning, is a project to insure security compliance and vulnerability checks, as part of an automated CI / CD platform delivery process.

-The project makes use of the existing SCAP format[6] to perform deep scanning of NFVi nodes, to insure they are hardened and free of known CVE reported vulnerabilities.
+The project makes use of the existing SCAP format `[6]`_ to perform deep scanning of NFVI nodes, to insure they are hardened and free of known CVE reported vulnerabilities.

-The SCAP content itself, is then consumed and run using an upstream opensource tool known as OpenSCAP[7].
+The SCAP content itself, is then consumed and run using an upstream opensource tool known as OpenSCAP `[7]`_.

 The OPNFV Security Group have developed the code that will called by the OPNFV Jenkins build platform, to perform a complete scan.
 Resulting reports are then copied to the